tanmancan/label-it/readme.md

 ### `body-rule`
-Rules type that compares the body text of the pull request.
+Rule type that compares the body text of the pull request.

 ```yaml
 body-rule: